Kings Beer & Wine Website Redesign

 Overview

-To address the challenges faced by customers ordering from a local liquor store online, I embarked on a complete UX redesign of the Kings Beer & Wine website.
+To address the challenges faced by customers, I embarked on a complete UX redesign of the Kings Beer & Wine website.
 The project involved a comprehensive UX research and design process, including:

 Site selection and analysis of the current website’s functionality